Client-side caching

 In order to de-duplicate response data from different fields that return the same object, we need to configure the cache to recognize that they are the same object.
 We can do that by providing cache key configuration for the Book object.

-In this example, the Book has an id field that uniquely identifies it.
+In this example, the Book object type has an id field that uniquely identifies it.
 Since our favoriteBook and bestFriend.favoriteBook cache entries have the same id, we know they represent the same Book object.
 We can configure the cache to use the id field as the cache ID for all Book objects.
 This will ensure the cache normalizes our cache entries correctly.

 To configure cache keys, we return a new CacheKeyInfo value from the SchemaConfiguration.cacheKeyInfo(for type:,object:) function.